-Nickolas Vande Steeg Member of the Board of Directors of Trimble Navigation Limited since 2003; Age 64 retired in December 2006 from Parker-Hannifin Corporation as President, Chief Director since 2007 Operating Officer and Director after 35 years with the company.
-Michael W. D. Howell Chief Executive Officer of Transport Initiatives Edinburgh (tie) Limited from Age 59 May 2002 to July 2006; Chairman of FPT Group Limited from April 1998 to Director since 2003 March 2002.
-Chairman of Trustees of City & Guilds of London Institute since September 2006; Member of Court of Clothworkers' Company; Governor of Clothworkers' Foundation, London; Director of Arlington Capital Partners Limited, Guernsey; Director of Hutchison China Meditech Limited, Hong Kong.
-Gary C. Valade Age 63 Director since 2005 Member of the Board of Management and Executive Vice President of Global Procurement and Supply for DaimlerChrysler from 1998 until his retirement in 2003; Executive Vice President and Chief Financial Officer and member of the Office of the Chairman of Chrysler Corporation from 1993 to 1998.
+Nickolas W. Vande Steeg Age 65 Director since 2007 Member of the Board of Directors of Trimble Navigation Limited since 2003; retired in December 2006 from Parker-Hannifin Corporation as President, Chief Operating Officer and Director after 35 years with the company.
+Michael W. D. Howell Age 60 Director since 2003 Chief Executive Officer of tie (Transport Initiatives Edinburgh) Limited from May 2002 to July 2006; Chairman of FPT Group Limited from April 1998 to March 2002.
+Chairman of Trustees of City & Guilds of London Institute since September 2006; Chairman of EVO Electric Limited, London, since September, 2007; Member of Court of Clothworkers' Company; Governor of Clothworkers' Foundation, London; Director of Arlington Capital Partners Limited, Guernsey; Director of Hutchison China Meditech Limited, Hong Kong.
+Gary C. Valade Age 64 Director since 2005 Member of the Board of Management and Executive Vice President of Global Procurement and Supply for DaimlerChrysler from 1998 until his retirement in 2003; Executive Vice President and Chief Financial Officer and member of the Office of the Chairman of Chrysler Corporation from 1993 to 1998.
+Brian P. Hehir Age 54 Director since 2007 Vice Chairman of Investment Banking at Merrill Lynch since November, 1999.
+Member of Georgetown University School of Nursing and Health Studies Board of Visitors since October 2003; Member of University of Connecticut Health Center Board of Directors since November 2005; Member of U.S. Lacrosse Foundation Board of Directors since October 2004.